ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 #### Create CloseUI Function

-This function will be called when the `clickedEvent` listener for `SHOP_BUTTON` is fired, and when the player leaves the `SHOP_TRIGGER` volume.
+The `CloseUI` function will be responsible for closing the UI when the `clickedEvent` listener for `SHOP_BUTTON` is fired, and when the player leaves the `SHOP_TRIGGER` volume.

 ```lua
 local function CloseUI()